yushuowiki/yushuowiki.github.io/_pages/about.md

 # 🔥 News

 - 🎉 <font face="Times New Roman">Our team recruits excellent doctoral students, master students, and undergraduate students all the year round.
 We welcome students who are committed and interested to scientific to join us!</font>
-- 🎉 <font face="Times New Roman">CALL FOR PAPERS on The European Physical Journal B for the special issue “New frontiers in exploring the dynamics of community structure in online social networks” ([click to submit](https://www.editorialmanager.com/epjb/) please make sure the right special issue is selected)</font>
+- 🎉 <font face="Times New Roman">CALL FOR PAPERS on The European Physical Journal B for the special issue “New frontiers in exploring the dynamics of community structure in online social networks” </font>([click to submit](https://www.editorialmanager.com/epjb/) <font face="Times New Roman">please make sure the right special issue is selected)</font>
-- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science ([click to submit](https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA))</font>
+- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science </font>([click to submit](https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA))

 # Educations
  <font face="Times New Roman">